Summer Games Done Quick Charity Event Kicks Off Today

 — Games Done Quick (@GamesDoneQuick) June 24, 2018

-Since 2010, Games Done Quick has held speedrunning charity events, where speedrunners have livestreamed their playthroughs to raise money for various charities, for an entire week, 24 hours a day.
+Since 2010, Games Done Quick has held speedrunning charity events, where speedrunners have livestreamed their playthroughs to raise money for various charities for an entire week, 24 hours a day.
 Awesome Games Done Quick, which is held in January, raises funds for the Prevent Cancer Foundation, while Summer Games Done Quick focuses its efforts on Doctors Without Borders.
 Last year, both events raised more than $4 million combined.

-If you’d like to tune into the livestream for youself, the entire event can be viewed on Twitch’s website.
+If you’d like to tune into the livestream, the entire event can be viewed on Twitch’s website.
 If you’d prefer to watch archived versions of each speedrun, individual versions are uploaded to the Games Done Quick YouTube channel, although it often takes days (if not weeks) for all videos to be uploaded.
 Those who prefer to keep up to date can also check out the Speedrun subreddit, which provides links and timestamps to already-completed runs.

 For those who want to plan ahead and tune into your favorite games as they are streamed, be sure to check out the event schedule.
 Some of this year’s highlights include a 3 on 3 race of custom Super Mario Maker levels, as well as a ‘2 Games 1 Controller’ glitchless, simultaneous run of Pokemon Yellow and Red.